la2050/archive/_projects/2016/domestic-harmonizer-program-resolving-conflict-one-middle-school-at-a-time.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  In a community such as Carson, and school district that has seen violence, bullying, and behavioral issues among students, the Domestic Harmonizer Program is boosting both learning, and promoting the prevention and peaceful resolution of conflicts on campus between and among students.
+Students and teachers at Andrew Carnegie Middle School are learning tools, skills and processes to prevent and resolve conflicts, and to enhance youth leadership and academics.
 project_impact: >-
   ["Proficiency in English and Language Arts and Math","Students’ perceived sense of safety at and on the way to school","Suspension and expulsion